Gas Stations

 • The industry is concentrated at the top and fragmented at the bottom: the 20 largest firms represent 56% of industry revenue.

-• While some gas stations are owned and operated by refiners, most are independent businesses that purchase gasoline from refiners and markets for resale to the public.
+• While some gas stations are owned and operated by refiners, most are independent businesses that purchase gasoline from refiners and petroleum wholesalers and market it for resale to the public.

 Industry Forecast